 Federally, the commercial banks should be forced to apply interest rates on home loans at less than 0.5% above the federal reserve rate.

-A state run credit union should be established to offer interest free loans to selected individuals for the purchase or construction of modest homes.
+On the other hand, interest free credit gives people more freedom in where they want to live, but also the burden of paying rates as the home is paid off.
+A state run credit union could be established to offer interest free loans to selected individuals for the purchase or construction of modest homes.
 This could be done in Tasmania, without federal government involvement.
+Such a scheme should be implemented only after a general correction in the property market has taken place, to avoid generating a toxic balance sheet.

 Deposit requirement is a major problem for rent payers, who struggle to both pay rent and save for a deposit simultaneously.
 A solid rental history should serve as an indicator of the ability to meet a regular financial obligation.
 While deposit free loans should usually be avoided, to help Tasmanians escape the rental trap - a deposit free loan scheme for vetted individuals for moderate value properties only should be considered.
 However, it would be wise to initiate a correction of the market first.